ethereum-attestation-service/eas-sdk/README.md

 The `revoke` function allows you to revoke an on-chain attestation.
 This function takes an object with the following properties:

-- `schema`: The UID of the schema for which the attestation is being revoke.
+- `schema`: The UID of the schema for which the attestation is being revoked.
 - `data`: An object containing the following properties:
   - `uid`: The UID of the attestation to revoke.
   - `value`: (Optional) The ETH value that is being sent with the revocation.